• Olympic: Three Parks in One

 River crossings: None

-Unique features: Ocean views, sea stacks (offshore land formations).
-There are excellent opportunities to view bald eagles and seals, and bird life is common on sea stacks.
+Unique features: Ocean views, sea stacks, excellent opportunities to view bald eagles and seals.
+Bird life is common on sea stacks.
 Whale migration occurs in March/April and October.

 Level of difficulty: Easy

-Elevation change: 240 feet elevation loss on the way in
+Elevation change: 240' elevation loss on the way in

 Stock: Prohibited on all park beaches and beach trails.

-Leave No Trace: Leave No Trace of your stay to protect vegetation and prevent further camping regulations.
+Leave No Trace: Practice Leave No Trace guidelines during your stay to protect vegetation and other park resources.
 Camp in established sites or on sand to prevent damage to vegetation.

 Campfires: To protect coastal forests, please burn only driftwood.

 • Never try to round hazardous headlands at high tide.
-Always carry a tide chart and topographic map.
-Don't get trapped!
+Always carry a tide chart and topographic map to avoid getting trapped by a high tide.

 • Beach logs may not be stable.
 Use extreme caution when walking on logs.